coresmart/persistencejs/README.md

 * `BOOL`: for boolean values (`true` or `false`)
 * `JSON`: a special type that can be used to store arbitrary [JSON](http://www.json.org) data.
 Note that this data can not be used to filter or sort in any sensible way.
+If internal changes are made to a `JSON` property, `persistence.js` may not register them.
+Therefore, a manual call to `anObj.markDirty('jsonPropertyName')` is required before calling `persistence.flush`.

 Example use: